Seattle Seahawks: 12s

-Prior to kickoff of each home game, the Seahawks salute their fans by raising a giant #12 flag at the south end of the stadium.
+Before kickoff of each home game, the Seahawks salute their fans by raising a giant #12 flag at the south end of the stadium.
 Current and former players, coaches, local celebrities, prominent fans including Patti Hammond, Seattle-area athletes, and former owner Paul Allen have raised the flag.
 Earlier, the Seahawks retired the #12 jersey on December 15, 1984, as a tribute to their fans.
 Before their Super Bowl win, the Seahawks ran onto the field under a giant 12th Man flag.

 In September 1990, Texas A&M University filed, and was later granted, a trademark application for the "12th Man" term, based on their continual usage of the term since the 1920s.
 In January 2006, Texas A&M filed suit against the Seattle Seahawks to protect the trademark and in May 2006, the dispute was settled out of court.
 In the agreement, which expired in 2016, Texas A&M licensed the Seahawks to continue using the phrase, in exchange for a licensing fee, public acknowledgement of A&M's trademark when using the term, a restriction in usage of the term to seven states in the Northwest United States, and a prohibition from selling any "12th Man" merchandise.
 Once the agreement expired, the Seahawks were allowed to continue using the number "12" but were no longer permitted to use the "12th Man" phrase.
 In August 2015, the Seahawks decided to drop their signage of the "12th Man" term and shifted towards referring to their fans as the "12s" instead.

 Mascots

 Starting in the 1998 season, Blitz has been the Seahawks' official mascot.
-Prior to the 2014 NFL season, Blitz was given a new look and a sidekick; a secondary mascot named Boom was introduced to appeal to and interact with younger children.
+Before the 2014 NFL season, Blitz was given a new look and a sidekick; a secondary mascot named Boom was introduced to appeal to and interact with younger children.

 In the 2003 and 2004 seasons, a hawk named Faith would fly around the stadium just before the team came out of the tunnel.
 However, because of her relatively small size and an inability to be trained to lead the team out of the tunnel, Faith was replaced by an augur hawk named Taima before the start of the 2005 NFL season.
 Taima started leading the team out of the tunnel in September 2006.

 Cheerleaders

 A group of female and male cheerleaders known as the Seahawks Dancers rallies the crowd from the sidelines and performs a halftime routine during home games at Lumen Field.
-The group was an all-female squad called the Sea Gals prior to admitting male members and re-branding ahead of the 2019 NFL season.
-During the off-season, a select performing group from the Dancers travels to parades and other events, as well as with other NFL Cheerleaders on the road.
+The group was an all-female squad called the Sea Gals until it admitted male members and was renamed before the 2019 NFL season.
+During the off-season, a unit of the Dancers travels to parades and other events, as well as with other NFL cheerleaders on the road.

 Band

 Beginning in 2004, the Seahawks introduced their drum line, the Blue Thunder.
-The group plays at every home game as well as over 100 events in the Seattle community.
+The group plays at every home game and at other Seattle events.